 - I like this art sculpture/memorial here, just feel like it could be showcased a bit more.
-Very pretty area by the water. - Great Potential to improve safety for bikes pedestrians and cars!
-Not sure how, but know that in a car it's a bit crazy, can't imagine on bike or pedestrian. - Area by Merriam Farmers' Market has potential for small food and beverage businesses .instead of bringing in food trucks with their noise pollution from cheap generators consider shipping container type temporary structures that can be used for purpose of coffee shops food etc can be stacked to provide shelter etc. create vibrant stopping point by turkey creek flood plain not a concern as structures can be relocated easily area seems to be used mainly for overflow parking for car yards.
+Very pretty area by the water. - imagine on bike or pedestrian. - Area by Merriam Farmers' Market has potential for small food and beverage businesses .instead of bringing in food trucks with their noise pollution from cheap generators consider shipping container type temporary structures that can be used for purpose of coffee shops food etc can be stacked to provide shelter etc. create vibrant stopping point by turkey creek flood plain not a concern as structures can be relocated easily area seems to be used mainly for overflow parking for car yards.